 If you are experiencing symptoms such as coughing, fever and shortness of breath, please self-quarantine, stay hydrated, eat nourishing meals and treat your fever with acetaminophen or Tylenol if symptoms are mild.
-Should your symptoms be unmanageable or you wish to be seen for potential flu/COVID-19, or if your symptoms are not improving and you would like to be tested (for flu/COVID), you may visit Southwest Health System’s Drive-Thru Flu Clinic M-F 8a-2p with or without doctors orders.
+Should your symptoms be unmanageable or you wish to be seen for potential flu/COVID-19, or if your symptoms are not improving and you would like to be tested (for flu/COVID), you may visit Southwest Health System’s Drive-Thru Flu Clinic Monday, Wednesday, and Friday 8a-2p and Tuesday, Thursday 12p-6p.
 You may also contact your primary care provider for further instructions or go to the Emergency Room after having called first at 970-565-6666 to advise of your symptoms so we can be prepared when you arrive.

 These tests are collected on-site and are sent to the state of Colorado (or a private lab).
 Getting the COVID-19 test results can take several days.

 When collecting tests from patients, we will come out to your car.
 Do not come inside.

 What if I need to be tested when the Drive Thru Clinic is not open?
 Our walk-in clinic will be staff on Saturdays from 8a-3p.
 If symptoms warrant, the provider may give a flu and/or COVID test.
 Please call the walk-in at 970-565-1037 if illness symptoms include coughing, fever, and shortness of breath.

 Please bring your ID and insurance information if you can when coming in for care.